 Passive voice is often considered the standard for research papers, but it is completely fine to mix passive and active voice, even in the method section, to make your text as clear and concise as possible.
 Use the simple past tense to describe what you did, and the present tense when you refer to diagrams or tables.
 Have a look at this article if you need more general input on which verb tenses to use in a research paper.

 Lastly, make sure you label all the standard tests and questionnaires you use correctly (look up the original publication when in doubt) and spell genes and proteins according to the common databases for the species you studied, such as the HUGO Gene Nomenclature Committee database for human studies.

-Visit wordvice.ai to receive a free grammar check before submitting your manuscript to journal editors.
+Visit wordvice.ai to receive a free grammar check and English editing services (including manuscript editing, paper editing, and dissertation editing) before submitting your manuscript to journal editors.